SEIR-7-06/React-Hooks-Intro/README.md

 ### 💪 Practice Refactoring GameList.js

-Jump into GameList.js and remove the current class based component for a functional component.
+Jump into GameList.js and remove the current class based component and frame up a functional component.
 For now we will just return a div with the h1 saying "All Games".

 In: `src/pages/GameList.js`